Operation Wetback: Migration and labor before World War II

-The Bracero program (1942–1964)
+Bracero Program (1942–1964)

-During World War II, the Mexican and American governments developed an agreement known as the Bracero program, which allowed Mexican laborers to work in the United States under short-term contracts in exchange for stricter border security and the return of illegal Mexican immigrants to Mexico.
+During World War II, the Mexican and American governments developed an agreement known as the Bracero Program, which allowed Mexican laborers to work in the United States under short-term contracts in exchange for stricter border security and the return of illegal Mexican immigrants to Mexico.
 Instead of providing military support to the U.S. and its military allies, Mexico would provide laborers to the U.S. with the understanding that border security and illegal labor restrictions would be tightened by the United States.
 The United States agreed, based upon a strong need for cheap labor to support its agricultural businesses, while Mexico hoped to utilize the laborers returned from the United States to boost its efforts to industrialize, grow its economy, and eliminate labor shortages.

 The program began on September 27, 1942, when the first braceros were admitted into the United States under this agreement with Mexico.
 The program called for braceros to be guaranteed wages, housing, food, and exemption from military service.
-However, even though this was the agreement promised by the United States, workers were denied for multiple reasons and were not given proper paperwork to work in America.
+However, even though this was the agreement promised by the United States, conditions were imposed by Mexico that only healthy young men with agricultural experience who could show a permission letter stating that they were not needed in Mexico were eligible, and workers who did not fit this requirement were denied paperwork to work in America.

 The Bracero Program would not have a consistent implementation or direction during its 22-year duration.
 The program itself can be classified into three main phases.
-The first between 1942 and 1946 saw heavy input from the Mexican government in regard to the operations of the Bracero program.
+The first between 1942 and 1946 saw heavy input from the Mexican government in regard to the operations of the Bracero Program.
 The second phase was between 1947 and 1954 when the policy shifted from mass legalization of illegal immigrants to mass repatriation of said immigrants.
-The El Paso incident would begin discussion of establishing a labor pool versus dealing with the "illegal invasion" of these immigrants.
+The El Paso incident (see slightly below) would begin discussion of establishing a labor pool versus dealing with the "illegal invasion" of these immigrants.
 In certain cases, undocumented workers found by INS agents would be legalized as Braceros instead of deported.
-The final phase lasted from 1955 to 1964 and thus saw the end of the Bracero program.
-The paradoxical nature of wanting a source of labor in the form of Mexican immigrants but distaste for the immigrants by the population would persist here.
+The final phase lasted from 1955 to 1964 and thus saw the end of the Bracero Program.
+The paradoxical nature of wanting a source of labor in the form of Mexican immigrants but distaste for the immigrants by the population would persist in the United States.